 Both controllers drive the latest Cadillac User Experience infotainment system (now at version 3.0) to deliver a highly-connected environment.
 Compared to previous generations, the new system features a more intuitive user interface, faster response and improved voice recognition.
 It was first introduced on the 2017 CTS.

 The system now leverages the cloud and embedded high-speed 4G LTE connection for higher levels of personalization, connected navigation and news, as well as marketplace and entertainment applications via the app store.

 In addition, the 2019 Cadillac CT6 also delivers three notable improvements to existing technologies:

-- A second-generation Rear Camera Mirror that does what the first-gen system did, but now has a new frameless design for the mirror along with zoom and tilt features, plus
+- A second-generation Rear Camera Mirror that improves on the first-gen system of the 2016-2018 CT6 with a new frameless design for the mirror along with zoom and tilt features, plus

 - A next-generation, 5-watt wireless charging with larger charge area for better phone compatibility (the current system is not compatible with some devices, such as the Apple iPhone 8, 8 Plus and X)

 - Electronic Precision Shift (EPS), which removes the physical connection between the gear selector and the vehicle’s powertrain

 - Super Cruise, the first truly hands-free driver assistance feature for the freeway, is available (non- V-Sport only).